hero media

 It begins with a scallop and caviar tartlet paired with Suenen Champagne (the sommelier’s choice, and a good one at that), followed by tuna with pickled citrus, river mint, tuna bone cream and shiitake oil.
 But it’s the paperbark baked half rock lobster with mandarin, heirloom tomato vinaigrette and finger lime that makes me take out my phone to show my family.
 At $170 a pop, it’s not the cheapest item on the menu, but it’s a dish I’m unlikely to forget anytime soon.
 The sommelier guides me through a tasting of Chablis and Sancerre, cementing this as one of my favourite hotel meals I’ve ever had.

-I collapse into my room’s plush bed and surrender to a luxurious, uninterrupted sleep before being woken up by the sun rising over the water.
+I collapse into my room’s plush bed and enjoy a luxurious, uninterrupted sleep before being woken up by the sun rising over the water.

 Paperbark baked half rock lobster with mandarin, heirloom tomato vinaigrette and finger lime.